dotnomi/Minecraft-Stranded/changelogs/template.md

 ## Changelog
 All notable changes to this project will be documented in this file.
 ### Added
-- Initial release with core features
+- No new features in this version.
 ### Changed
 - No changes in this version.
 ### Fixed
 - No bug fixes in this version.